• Latest

 Can I Take Insulin Plant With My Blood Sugar Medication?

 There is limited research on the matter.
-However, it is generally advised that people with diabetes consult a healthcare professional before taking any new supplements, including insulin plant leaves.
+However, it is generally advised that people with diabetes consult a healthcare professional before taking new supplements, including insulin plant leaves.
 This is because insulin plant leaves may interact with blood sugar medications and cause potentially harmful side effects.
 Therefore, it is best to err on the side of caution and avoid taking insulin plant leaves with blood sugar medications.

 1. Phablecare: All You Need to Know About Insulin Plant for Diabetes